Gerdagithub/migrant-info-platform/README.md

 - When a user accessed the website via the public IP, the hosting server forwarded the request:
   - To port 3000 on my laptop for the React frontend
   - To port 8000 if Django admin or database content was needed
-  - To port 8887 on the university server for chatbot processing (FastAPI)
+  - To port 8887 to reach the university server for chatbot processing (FastAPI)
 - This setup allowed users to use the website from anywhere, even though the services were distributed across different machines.

-##### Proxy Configuration
+Proxy Configuration

 To enable this communication, I created a ```proxy/``` directory in the codebase that contains:
 - ```frpc_linux_server/``` – proxy config for forwarding chatbot traffic
 - ```frpc_windows_PC/``` – proxy config for routing frontend/backend traffic

-##### ⚠️ Unfortunately, I forgot to save the proxy configuration used on the [hosting.com](https://hosting.com/hosting/vps-hosting/unmanaged/linux/#plans) server — it is not included in the repository.
+⚠️ Unfortunately, I forgot to save the proxy configuration used on the [hosting.com](https://hosting.com/hosting/vps-hosting/unmanaged/linux/#plans) server — it is not included in the repository.

-##### ⚠️ This feature is no longer active because I don't want to pay for the VPS 😅
+⚠️ This feature is no longer active because I don't want to pay for the VPS 😅

-##### 🧩 The chatbot runs on the university server because my personal laptop isn’t powerful enough to handle AI workloads.
+🧩 The chatbot runs on the university server because my personal laptop isn’t powerful enough to handle AI workloads.

 ### University Server and Local Laptop Communication
-The chatbot service (running on my university server) and the Django/React services (running on my local laptop) communicate via ngrok.
+The chatbot service (running on my university server) and the Django/React services (running on my local laptop) communicate via ngrok now.
 The free plan is sufficient for this prototype, although it is slightly inconvenient since the public URL changes with each session.

 ---